-Time strapped doctors are looking at new technology to help them spend more time looking at you rather than their computer screen.
+Time strapped doctors are looking at new technology, like Google Glass, to help them spend more time looking at you rather than their computer screen.

 Due to the strict 10-minute appointment slots faced by GPs, they say they must start typing notes when you are still talking, so they can see the next patient who is waiting on time.